A canonical tree decomposition for order types, and some applications: Introduction

-More generally, given a chirotope tree~$T$, we can compute the number of triangulations of $\chi_T$ given, for each node $v$, the generating polynomial $P_v$ of the triangulations of its decorating chirotope $\chi_v$ that marks not only the degrees of each proxy, but also the presence of each pair of proxies as an edge in the triangulation.
-This can be used on the one hand to find explicit formulas for the number of triangulations of some families of point sets, and on the other hand to design an effective algorithm to compute the number of triangulations of a chirotope, {\em given its decomposition tree}.
+More generally, given a chirotope tree~$T$, we can compute the number of triangulations of $\chi_T$ given, for each node $v$ of $T$, a collection of generating polynomials $Q^U_v$ for the triangulations of $\chi_v$.
+These polynomials are indexed by the possible restriction $U$ of the triangulation to the set $Y_v$ of proxy elements of $\chi_v$, and $Q^U_v$ enumerate the triangulations with restriction $U$, keeping track of the degrees of all proxy elements (it is a multivariate polynomial with one variable for each proxy element).
+This general principle can be used on the one hand to find explicit formulas for the number of triangulations of some families of point sets, and on the other hand to design an effective algorithm to compute the number of triangulations of a chirotope, {\em given its decomposition tree}.

-In \cref{sec:kernel-method}, we consider a family $\mathcal{F}$ of chirotope trees, whose underlying trees are chains (a.k.a. paths), with all nodes decorated with the same chirotope.
-For such chirotopes, we obtain some recurrence formula for the generating polynomials of triangulations with some catalytic parameters.
-These recurrences are solved via the {\em kernel method} from analytic combinatorics, leading to a closed formula for the number of triangulations of any chirotope whose tree is in $\mathcal{F}$ (Proposition~\ref{p:counting-chains}).
+In \cref{sec:kernel-method}, we consider a family $\mathcal{F}$ of chirotope trees, whose underlying trees are $n$-paths, with all nodes decorated by one of two chirotopes on four elements (see \cref{sec:kernel-method}).
+For the chirotopes of such chirotope paths, we obtain a recurrence formula for the generating polynomials of triangulations.
+These recurrences can be solved via the {\em kernel method} from analytic combinatorics, leading to one and the same closed formula for the number of triangulations of any chirotope represented by a path in $\mathcal{F}$ (Proposition~\ref{p:counting-chains}).